HOTELS Fairmont Le Château Frontenac - The Iconic Castle Of Québec City

 Fairmont Le Chateau Frontenac Grand Lobby

-Château Frontenac has belonged to the Fairmont Hotels and Resorts hotel chain since 2001 and is one of Canada's most exclusive and luxurious hotels.
+Since 2001, the Château Frontenac has been part of the Fairmont Hotels and Resorts portfolio, cementing its status as one of Canada's most exclusive luxury destinations.

 Fairmont Le Chateau Frontenac Lounge